thesmokingrobot/11ty-no-style-please/posts/why-do-vix-futures-trade-at-a-different-price-to-the-vix-index.md

 ![](/media/vix13.png)

-i knownow that was boring, but i thought that detail was important to cover.
+i know that was boring, but i thought that detail was important to cover.

 from now on we're just going to talk about prices in vix terms.

 the important thing is this...

-**we know the price of the vix future will converge with the value of the vix index at expiry.**
+we know the price of the vix future will converge with the value of the vix index at expiry.

-**and we know we can't trade vix, so there's no arb trade between index and futures.**
+and we know we can't trade vix, so there's no arb trade between index and futures.

 **so there's no invisible force tethering the vix futures to the *current* vix index value.**

 ![](/media/vix14.jpg)

-so vix futures are really just bets on the *future* value of vix.
+**so vix futures are really just bets on the *future* value of vix.**

-and what do we recall about vix from earlier?
+> *and what do we recall about vix from earlier?*

 1. it's predictable
 2. if we *could* trade it, we'd rather be long than short.

-**so we would expect these 2 things to be represented in the vix futures price.**
+so we would expect these 2 things to be represented in the vix futures price.

 .﻿..